-Not long ago I wrote an article where I talked about the deep survival crisis the protagonist of Cast Away is plunged into when he is stranded on an uninhabited island.
+There’s an article on this website where I talk about the deep survival crisis the protagonist of Cast Away is plunged into when he is stranded on an uninhabited island.
 After four years of persevering and adapting to a harsh environment, he is able to free himself from the extreme confines of an isolated, ascetic life.
-In the current article I explore the primitive and intimate process of being inside the reality of moving through severe challenges. ~ Gloria
+In this article I explore the primitive and intimate process of being inside the reality of moving through severe challenges. ~ Gloria

 Now you must put yourself back together, and acquire a new body, a new identity, and a new story.